 Whether your children were homeschooled, educated virtually, or attended class in person, the reality is that summer’s finally in session.
-Kids and parents alike are more than happy to trade school books for travel guides as this year’s vacation season begins.
-Whether you want to stay near home or venture to another part of the US, there are plenty of fabulous ways to explore while the kiddos are out of school.
-Here are a few of this year’s favorite ideas.
+Kids and parents alike are more than happy to trade school books for travel guides as the yearly vacation season begins.
+Whether you want to stay near home or venture to another part of the US, there are plenty of fabulous ways to explore with the kiddos and have a memorable family summer trip.
+Here are a few tips to plan your family summer trips:

 1. Take a road trip.

 The popularity of the good old American road trip has been on the rise.
 It’s a wonderful way to explore at your own pace while stopping at locations that interest you.
-Either book hotels or Airbnbs at various stops or roam at your leisure and look for accommodations wherever the day takes you.
+Plan a road trip by either booking various accommodations online or roaming at your leisure and seeing where the day takes you.

 2. Rent an RV and explore.

 Similar to a road trip, renting a recreational vehicle (RV) is a fabulous way to take a safe and sanitized hotel room with you on the go.
-But, first, decide whether you’re going to camp at different RV parks or head to one site and spend the week.
+But, first, decide whether you’re going to camp at different RV parks or spend the entire trip in one.
 Either way, it’s wise to make reservations ahead of time.

-Some of the best ways to spend time in an RV are to stay near a state or national park.
+One of the tips for a road trip in an RV is to stay near a state or national park.
 For an oceanside RV park, head to Key West, Florida.
-Staying near Zion National Park is an excellent option if you prefer to stay inland and check a National Park off of your list..
-If you want an RV experience without driving one, Autocamp has six locations throughout the US where you can stay overnight in an Airstream.
+Staying near Zion National Park is an excellent option if you prefer to stay inland and check a National Park off of your list.
+If you want an RV trip experience without driving one, Autocamp has six locations throughout the US where you can stay overnight in an Airstream.